aspuru-guzik-group/golem/README.md

 - [ ] allow passing custom cdfs
 - [x] expand set of uncertainty distributions available
 - [x] allow passing DataFrame and column names as input
+- [] allow "freezing" a distribution for application to rubustness against whole variable
+- [] allow using the second moment as robust measure?